 Outdoor heaters, by their definition, are meant to be used outdoors.
 As such, their designers usually take rain and snow into consideration.

-Can you leave outdoor heaters in the rain?
+Can outdoor heaters be left out in the rain?

 In this article, we will explore this subject in detail.
 We will look at the various types of outdoor heaters and tell you how they will fare in the rain.